omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/welcome.md

 ## Sections
 OMG Developer Portal includes the following sections:
-- OMG Network — browse tutorials, code samples, and main concepts of the OMG Network.
+- Network — browse tutorials and code samples for integration purposes.
-- OMG Wallet — make your first transaction with the OMG Wallet.
+- Wallet — make your first transaction with the OMG Wallet.
 - Watcher — install, manage, and monitor the Watcher.
 - Security — learn about our security principles and completed audits.
-- Plasma Contracts — understand smart contracts that power up the network.
+- Contracts — understand smart contracts that power up the network.
+- Concepts — learn about architecture and various components of the OMG Network.
 - Resources — explore resources helpful during integration.
 - Migration Guides — read migration instructions, lessons, and breaking changes.